SashaAlderson/Kneron_YOLOv4/README.md

 | Yolov4 preprocessing           | 0.149                  | 0.339              |
 | Yolov3 preprocessing           | 0.169                  | 0.39               |

 You can see difference between our model and suggested one in the table below.
-Fps calculated without postprocessing on the host side
+Fps calculated without postprocessing on the host side.
 |              model             | mAP @<br>IoU=0.5:0.95  |  mAP @<br>IoU=0.5  |   FPS on KL-720  |
 | :--------------------------:   | :--------------------: | :----------------: |:----------------: |
 | Scaled-YOLOv4-CSP-leaky(ours)  | 0.431                  | 0.616              | 9.8               |